-The short answer is – from zero to infinity.
-However, it's worth keeping in mind that it might be the most challenging questions in the game industry.
+The short answer to how much does it cost to make a video game is – from zero to infinity.
+However, it's worth keeping in mind that it might be the most challenging question in the game industry.
 Why?
-Because of so many factors affecting the cost of the game development.
-That said, we will still try to be as precise as possible in explaining how much it will likely cost you to develop a game, including the key factors that might affect the game development budget.
+Because of so many factors affecting game development cost.
+That said, we will still try to be as precise as possible in explaining how much it will likely cost to develop your own game, including the key factors that might affect the game development budget.

 For instance, Tomb Raider, which was released to the public in 2013, is said to have cost $100 million to develop.
 Destiny, initially released in the fall of 2014, is estimated to have cost $500 million to make.
 Other games are less expensive.
 Pokémon Go, a game that seemed to have been an overnight success, was, in fact, 20 years in the making and might have cost up to 600K to make.
-Game industry analysts estimate that it cost around $140,000 to develop the initial version of Angry Birds which is considered a moderate budget these days.
+Game industry analysts estimate that the mobile game development cost for the initial version of Angry Birds was around $140,000, which is considered a moderate budget these days.
 Of course, they do not come close to what Star Citizen might cost when it finally releases.

 Except for the AAA and publicly funded titles, game developers and publishers reluctantly release budget information about their games.
 Sometimes even the game developers working on the biggest titles might not have an exact data on their development budget.
 The numbers that circulate are mostly educated guesses from industry analysts and experts accompanied by occasional leaks to the media.
 When becoming publicly known, the numbers tell us that games have become extremely expensive to develop, sometimes matching and even exceeding the budgets of Hollywood movie production, such as Cyberpunk 2077 that cost $316M not counting the extensive full-scale marketing campaign.